krishyaid-coder/doodle/README.md

 ## Quick taste

-A real skill from the wild — trimmed for length, but the smells are verbatim:
+A real skill from the wild, trimmed for length, but the smells are verbatim:

 <table>
 <tr>
 <td>

-**Before** ❌
+**Before**

 ```yaml
 ---